algolia/renovate-config-algolia/README.md

 }
 ```

-The only difference between the two is that, an application, will have `devDependencies` AND `dependencies` pinned.
+The only difference between the two configuration is that, an application, will have `devDependencies` AND `dependencies` pinned.
 While a JavaScript library will only have `devDependencies` pinned.

 [Read more](https://renovateapp.com/docs/deep-dives/dependency-pinning) about dependencies pinning.

+### 3. Activate renovate

+Go to https://github.com/apps/renovate, ask a GitHub admin of the organisation if you need help on how to do this step.

 ## What's inside the configuration?